 I barked at Beamer to get off the controls, that I was taking over.
 But the Marine had pegged his fun meter, and didn’t simply release the stick.
 He grabbed yellow-and-black striped handles beside each thigh, rotated them upwards, then squeezed the triggers in those handles.
 The fool tried to eject!
 As aircraft commander/instructor, I had not ordered an ejection.
 The bird was still flying, even though it was hurting, so I saw no reason to panic…yet.
 But Beamer’s seat did not fire, perhaps yet another casualty of the gawdawful beating the airplane and its occupants were taking.

 At the time, I didn’t know Beamer had pulled his ejection handles, because the guy didn’t bother to tell me.
 I had my hands full, trying to wrestle the T-Bird back to controlled flight.
 We tumbled and flipped through 10,000 feet, rapidly headed toward the desert sand and sagebrush.
-Ten-grand was the prescribed minimum altitude to eject, if you weren’t under control, but I still had a few tricks left.
+Ten-grand was the prescribed minimum altitude to eject, if not under control, but I still had a few tricks left.
 I yanked the canopy-release handle, which blew the long, hump-backed plexiglass beast off and exposed Beamer and me to a vicious, battering wind.
 Even though I had the chin strap snapped and snugged up, with the oxygen mask cinched painfully tight against my face, the powerful wind immediately ripped my helmet off.
 I was vaguely aware that the red-and-white brain bucket was beating on the fuselage behind me, its oxygen hose still tied to a connector mounted on my chest-harness.

-Blowing the canopy accomplished exactly what I’d hoped.
+Blowing the canopy accomplished exactly what I’d hoped, though.
 It altered the T-33’s aerodynamics enough to regain control of the old bird.
 In a few seconds, I had us wings-level, still descending.
-But we were still in s— city.
+But we were still in shit city.
 The wing jutted away from the fuselage at an odd angle, and our one and only engine was making unhealthy, very expensive noises.
 It didn’t respond well to throttle commands, either, so slowing our descent wasn’t an option.
 I eased the nose down to keep the airspeed up and maintain adequate flow over the control surfaces.
 In the front cockpit, Beamer’s head was twisting back and forth, and one hand was flapping, trying to get my attention.

 Aviate, navigate, communicate.
 The old aviator’s ditty flashed through my mind.
 I had the T-Bird under control, but we wouldn’t be flying for long, given the engine’s sorry condition.
-Where’s the d—ed runway?
+Where’s the damned runway?
 Gently, I banked until the trainer’s nose was aimed at the long strip of concrete, then trimmed out now-heavy stick forces.
 I knew our silver bird might snap in two at any second, so gentle inputs was a front-of-the-brain priority.